 Trauma Processing in Postdramatic Theatre and Film: The Transformative Potential of Corporeality and Performative Objects

-Christel Stalpaert is the Principal Investigator (PI) of several externally funded research projects on the topic of performing cultural trauma in theatre and film.
+Stalpaert is the Principal Investigator (PI) of several externally funded research projects on the topic of performing cultural trauma in theatre and film.
 In 2007, she supervised Frederik Le Roy's FWO-funded PhD research on Postdramatic Theatre and Performance as Technologies of Remembrance in a Postmodern Culture of Memory.
 2008 saw the start of the FWO-funded research project Marqué par une image” - Research into the Status of the (Film) Image with regard to Mechanisms of Remembrance and Memory Paradigms in a Postdramatic Aesthetics, with Dra.
 Sofie Verdoodt as a research-fellow.

 The KVAB-funded international conference on Performing Cultural Trauma in Theatre and Film (9 May 2008) resulted in guest-editing the special issue Performing Cultural Trauma in Theatre and Film for the A1-journal Arcadia (Le Roy, Stalpaert, Verdoodt, 2011).
 With Lucia Van Heteren (University of Groningen), Chiel Kattenbelt (University of Utrecht) and Rob Van der Zalm (University of Amsterdam), she also edited a thematic issue on De ornamenten van het vergeten (The Ornaments of Forgetting) for the Theater Topics series (Amsterdam University Press, 2007) on the matter.

 From 2015-2018, Christel Stalpaert was also an external co-promoter of the CWO-project Open Ending.
-An Interdisciplinary Research into the Development of New Mental and Physical Spaces for Burial Practices in Contemporary Society (KASK School of Arts, Department of Architectonic Design, and Faculty of Education, Health and Social Work), giving advice on postnarrative and postdramatic modes of coping with trauma's of parting.
+An Interdisciplinary Research into the Development of New Mental and Physical Spaces for Burial Practices in Contemporary Society (KASK School of Arts, Department of Architectonic Design, and Faculty of Education, Health and Social Work), giving advice on postnarrative and postdramatic modes of coping with traumas of parting.

 Ecology and Climate Change

 Since 2012, Stalpaert expands her embodied, postdramatic and situational approach to the field of ecology.
 Etymologically, the term ecology combines the Greek words oikos, meaning house or dwelling place, and lógos, meaning reason, or study.
 In her ecological research, Stalpaert connects environmental thinking with notions of ‘home’ and ‘belonging’.
 Drawing on Félix Guattari's The Three Ecologies, she researches “the ethico-aesthetic aegis of an ecosophy” (2000: 41): a contraction of ecology and philosophy that connects the environmental with a reflection on the psychic production of subjectivity and social relations.
 As such, gender and postcolonial perspectives are an inherent part of her ecological research that is firmly embedded in the field of Performance Philosophy.

-Corporealities, Technologies and Intermedialities
+Corporealities, Technologies and Intermedialities and Matter

-In October 2013, Kristof Van Baarle started his FWO-funded PhD-research under Stalpaert's promotership on a Critical Posthuman Aesthetic, conducting a performance-philosophical research into the configuration of posthuman figures in the art and theatre work of Kris Verdonck, implementing the philosophy of Giorgio Agamben.
+In October 2013, Kristof Van Baarle started his FWO-funded PhD-research under Stalpaert's supervision on a Critical Posthuman Aesthetic, conducting a performance-philosophical research into the configuration of posthuman figures in the art and theatre work of Kris Verdonck, implementing the philosophy of Giorgio Agamben.